 Get over it!
 It happens.

-3)-Playing guitar with wrong strings or action that is too high.
+3)-Playing guitars with the wrong strings or action that is too high.

 Be sure you’re using the best strings for your level of expertise.